LukeAndersonTrocme/covid19/README.md

 ## Acknowledgements

-We would like to thank SG, SS, SRC, CF and IK for their discussions and comments on early drafts of this article.
+We would like to thank Simon Gravel, Sahar Saeed, Sandra Reiter-Campeau, Chaimaa Fadil and Ivan Krukov for their discussions and comments on early drafts of this article.

 ## References